 melted.
 Beat well with a wooden spoon until smooth.

-At this point you need to work quickly
+At this point you need to work quickl

 a palette knife into a smooth and even layer.
 Push your